kbroman/ProgrammingNotes/linux_setup_again.md

    - That also had an option for Microsoft Exchange, so I briefly tried to connect to the UW-Madison Office 365, but it didn't work immediately so I moved on.
+   - Settings: Natural scrolling for mouse and trackpad; move dock to left side and hide it

 2. Connect to the internet (wired)